Cloud Software Development: All You Need to Know

 • Can users access it?

-• Do all of the internal software components communicate properly?
+• Do all the internal software components communicate properly?

 • Can an admin monitor the application’s performance and manage it?